 The first museum created expressly for children when it was founded in 1899, this museum remains an innovator.
 Recently doubled in size, the Collections Central area now has room to show off some of the enormous permanent collection of nearly 30,000 objects, from minerals and fossils to a complete skeleton of an Asian elephant to musical instruments, masks and dolls.
-In Neighborhood Nature, kids can get a fish-eye view by crawling in a tunnel inside the pond aquarium, dig, play and harvest pretend plants in the garden.
+In Neighborhood Nature kids can get a fish-eye view by crawling in a tunnel inside the pond aquarium, and dig, play and harvest pretend plants in the garden.
 New World Brooklyn, a world of kid-sized shops, highlights diversity with stores where you can build a lantern for Chinese New Years, make pretend dough at a Mexican Bakery, and create cloth patterns, construct slat chairs or have a go at drumming in a West African emporium.
 Whether kids choose to be shoppers or play cashier, the International Grocery is a chance to see products from around the world, The only drawback to this terrific museum is the trek to get there.
 The subway ride from Manhattan takes nearly one hour and any route requires a six or seven block walk from the station.
 If you have the time and energy, however, it is a worthwhile trip.

-14. Bronx Zoo
+13. Bronx Zoo

-March 23 to November 3: Monday-Friday 10:00am – 5:00pm.
-Weekends & Holidays 10:00am – 5:30pm.
-November 4 to April 4: Daily 10:00am – 4:30pm.
+March 23 to November 3: Monday-Friday 10am – 5pm.
+Weekends & Holidays 10am – 5:30pm.
+November 4 to April 4: Daily 10am – 4:30pm.
 Reviews.

-Sunday to Tuesday 10am – 7pm.
+Sunday to Tuesday: 10am – 7pm.
 Wednesday and Thursday: 10am – 8pm.
 Friday and Saturday: 10am – 9pm.
 Reviews.

-Discovery Times Square (DTS) is not a museum, but an exhibition center presenting changing exhibits with topics from the Titanic to King Tut to China’s Terracotta Warriors.
-Kids love the shows featuring some of their book and film favorites, like movie sets from Harry Potter movies and The Hunger Games.
+Discovery Times Square (DTS) is not a museum but an exhibition center presenting changing exhibits with topics from the Titanic to King Tut to China’s Terracotta Warriors.
+Kids love the shows featuring some of their book and film favorites like movie sets from Harry Potter and The Hunger Games.
 The topics are often unique and the displays are well done but each will occupy only an hour or so.
 Because admission is separate for each of the three current exhibits and the tickets are expensive, this is recommended only if there is a special lure for your family.
 If you do go, be sure to check the web site for current special offers and look online for any other discounts like Groupon discounts..

-Saturdays and Sundays: 11:30 am – 7:00pm.
+Saturday and Sunday: 11:30 am – 7pm.
 Reviews.

 A former movie and TV studio houses a unique treat, a museum devoted to the development of moving pictures from flip books to the digital age.
-Parents often are as intrigued as the kids at the chance to see exhibits that tell the story of the development of film and television cameras, projectors, television sets, and sound recording equipment.
-Visitors can play vintage arcade and console games and have a variety of interactive experiences like recording a sequence of still photos that can be printed out to make a flipbook or creating stop-motion animation ,that can be saved and emailed to friends.
+Parents often are as intrigued as the kids at the chance to see exhibits that tell of the development of film and television cameras, projectors, television sets, and sound recording equipment.
+Visitors can play vintage arcade and console games and have a variety of interactive experiences like recording a sequence of still photos that can be printed to make a flipbook or creating stop-motion animation that can be saved and emailed to friends.
 You can dub your voice over dialogue from a film or add sound effects and music.
-A simulated live TV control room is the chance to watch the director call for varying shots to cover a baseball game.
-Clips from some of the earliest films are displayed and modern films are shown at the museum’s own theater.
+A simulated TV control room is the chance to watch the director call for varying shots to cover a baseball game.
+Clips from some of the earliest films are displayed and modern films are shown at the museum’s theater.
 The subway ride from Manhattan is about half an hour.
 Not recommended for toddlers but highly recommended for older children.

 Teens, who can be hard to please, usually love this museum.
 Why?
 Because they can take endless photos for their Facebook pages with the lifelike wax figures of everyone from Jimmy Fallon to Barack Obama.
 The themed sections feature super heroes like The Hulk and Spider Man, sports stars including Carmelo Anthony and Derek Jeter, politicians from Abraham Lincoln to Bill Clinton, TV stars like John Hamm, movie idols past and present from Marilyn Monroe to George Clooney.
 Smaller fry will enjoy seeing Sponge Bob and ET.
 The Marvel Comics Super Heroes 4D film boasts some great special effects.
 Buying advance tickets online saves up to 25% off the admission price and this is often a Groupon offering, as well.